sebawita/articles/Intro-to-code-sharing.md

     },
     "lazy": {
         "title": "Lazy joke",
-        "jonsLine": "Garfield, you could give classes in doing nothing", "garfieldsLine": "No, I couldn't"
+        "jonsLine": "Jon: Garfield, you could give classes in doing nothing", "garfieldsLine": "Garfield: No, I couldn't"
     }
 }
 ```

-To add Spanish just add a new file called `es.json` with the same fields, but with the tranlated values to Spanish, like this (please note that I used the Google Translate service, so mistakes should be expected):
+To add Spanish just add a new file called `es.json` with the same fields, but with the translated values to Spanish, like this (please note that I used the Google Translate service, so mistakes should be expected):

 ```
 {